 Lincoln Law School wants to help every student to succeed, and strives to make it possible for everyone with the dream, drive and determination to attend.
-While Lincoln does not provide direct financial aid or loans, we have included below information about potential sources of loans and grants.
+While Lincoln does not provide direct financial aid or loans, we have included information below about potential sources of loans and grants.

 It is the responsibility of each Lincoln student to arrange and secure whatever financial assistance is required to complete your legal education before the registration period ends.
 In order to avoid a Late Registration Fee, all registration documents and fees must be received by the Registrar’s Office on or before the date indicated as the last day to register for each semester.
 This means, a student must submit